entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 ** Acoustic nerve (VII) share a common base with trigeminal nerve (V): absent (0); present (1).
 >  - This character is present in *Kujdanowiaspis* and *Jagorina*.
 By contrast, in *Dicksonosteus* and *Buchanosteus* acoustic nerve is separate from trigeminal nerve.

+** Attachment of adductir mandibulae muscle on palatoquadrate: internal face (0); external face (1).
+>  - Goujet (1984): The "internal" position of the muscle persists even in forms where the dermal cheek no longer has a suspensory role: this is, in particular, the case of *Jagorina*, in which the palatoquadrate (pr.ant (1) Stensiö 1969, fig. 25B) has preserved a form very similar to that of the Placoderms cited above, with, on the medial (buccal) face, a cavity corresponding to the muscular fossa, into which a canal opens (for the lateral buccal nerve according to Stensiö 1969, fig. 25A).
+In Jagorina, the muscle therefore also inserted on the internal face of the palatoquadrate.
+The only Placoderms that escape this rule are the Ptyctodonts (see Stensiö 1969, fig. 151, 153; Miles & Young 1977, fig. 11), in which the muscle attached to the exterior of the autopalatine.
+In the current state of hypotheses on the possible ancestry of this group (Miles & Young 1977), this peculiarity within Placoderms could equally well be a persistence of an ancestral state or the result of a secondary migration of the muscle.
 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.